gongqilin/API/my_application/edit_application.md

     </tr>
     <tr>
         <td><a name="applicationAuthURL">Authorize URL</a></td>
         <td>This is an auto generated URL that could be used to obtain the Authorization Code.
 This is a read-only field.
-Select the copy button next to this URL to copy this URL to the clip board, as shown below.
+Select the copy button next to the URL to copy the URL to the clipboard, as shown below.
         <br><br>
         ![Copy Authorization URL](../images/CopyAuthorizationUrl.png)
         <br><br>Please see [Request for an Authorization Code](../getting_started/request_for_an_authorization_code.md) for more details.  </td>